Travel in Costa Rica

 Where travel in Costa Rica

-Alajuela is characterised by natural beauty and a series of spectacular volcanoes that make up the Cordillera Central.
+Alajuela is characterized by natural beauty and a series of spectacular volcanoes that make up the Cordillera Central.
 The Arenal Volcano, the main attraction of Alajuela, is the most spectacular volcano throughout Costa Rica.
 Located a few steps from San Jose, the lush and wonderful province of Heredia is one of the most beautiful areas of Costa Rica.
-Known for its green hills covered with coffee plantation and rich national parks volcanoes, this mountainous region has dense tropical forests, waterfalls and rivers that make it an ideal destination for those who want to enjoy nature.
+Known for its green hills covered with coffee plantation and rich national parks volcanoes, this mountainous region has dense tropical forests, waterfalls, and rivers that make it an ideal destination for those who want to enjoy nature.

 Puntarenas is the largest province of Costa Rica that extends along the Pacific coast.
-The main attractions of this province are its beaches and the slow paced lifestyle.
+The main attractions of this province are its beaches and the slow-paced lifestyle.
 Since Puntarenas covers a wide area, the best way to admire its marvels is to divide the province into two parts.
-North Puntarenas extends to Manuel Antonio National Park, while South Puntarenas includes Drake Bay, the Osa Peninsula and Pavones.
+North Puntarenas extends to Manuel Antonio National Park, while South Puntarenas includes Drake Bay, the Osa Peninsula, and Pavones.

 There are many things to see in North Puntarenas, long walks on the beach, go down the rapids of the rivers that run along the Cordillera de Tilaran, admire national parks.
 The regions most popular attraction is the Manuel Antonio National Park, with its superb white sandy beaches and green mountains.

-For those who want a little action, maybe after a day to observe wildlife in Jaco Beach, you can ride the waves in Dominical or Mal Pais on the Nicoya peninsula or go into the uncrowded beaches that stretch along the coast.
+For those who want a little action, maybe after a day to observe wildlife in Jaco Beach, you can ride the waves in Dominical or Mal Pais on the Nicoya Peninsula or go into the uncrowded beaches that stretch along the coast.
 Hidden from the forest, these beaches are a paradise for those who want a bit of peace and quiet.